jinyu121/video2frame/README.md

 1. ### Establish the environment

-    We recommend to use [conda](https://conda.io/) to establish the environment.
+    We recommend using [conda](https://conda.io/) to establish the environment.
 Just using

     ```sh
     conda env create -f install/conda-environment.yml